andrefelipe/vite-php-setup/README.md

 - Works gracefully!

-### Development host
+### Note about the development host

-A characteristic of this setup is that you'll run your project from your own local server, for exemple http://vite-php-setup.test
+A characteristic of this setup is that you'll run your project from your own local server, for exemple http://vite-php-setup.test.
 Vite will be running at http://localhost:3000 where our script and styles will be loaded from, but accesing http://localhost:3000 directly will be empty.

 Of course, HMR and styles will work just fine!
 And fast!

 ### Notes about our example code

-- This "public" folder is the web server's public root, "public/index.php" is the front controller or bootstrap file;
+- The "public" folder is the web server's public root, "public/index.php" is the front controller or bootstrap file;
 - The "vite" folder is outside of public root intentionaly, where it would actually be within a PHP app;
 - For the sake of this example, we are not setting up a SPA, instead we have multiple Vue components sprinkled throughout your page, simulating the mix of regular HTML with interactive elements (using in-DOM HTML as the template);